Production Scheduling

 • Operator time

-• WIP waiting
+• WIP waiting time

-The problem is that unless everything is perfect someone has to wait:
+The problem is that unless everything is perfect someone has to wait.

-If WIP waits don´t forget it is the customer order that is waiting.
+If WIP waits don't forget it is the customer order that is waiting.

 Case 1: Equal Operation Process Times: